SuperDARN/pyDARNio/docs/user/install.md

 2. `$ python3 -m virtualenv <environment name>`
 * `$ source <environment name>/bin/activate`
 * `$ pip install pydarnio`

 !!!
 Note
+    If you have already installed `pydarnio` you can use `pip3 install --upgrade pydarnio`

+!!!
+Note
     If you have multiple versions of python 3 on your machine, you can access a specific version by: `python<version number>`.